 Pick up your bike plates and jersey ( if you ordered one).
 We will have free long-term parking available for the week at Georgian College.

 Purchase charter bus tickets from Barrie to Sault Ste.
 Marie here.
 Charter bus fee includes a light grab and go Tim Hortons breakfast in Barrie and a light lunch in the Spanish.

 2) Meet us in Sudbury

-We will have a limited number of long term parking spaces available for those of you who wish to meet the coach bus in Sudbury.
-The coach bus pick up from Sudbury is provided for your convenience and the price will be the same as the coach bus from Barrie.
+We will have a limited number of long-term parking spaces available for those of you who wish to meet the coach bus in Sudbury.

 3) Meet us in Sault Ste.
 Marie

-The group will arrive to the Delta Inn in Sault Ste.
+The group will arrive at the Delta Inn in Sault Ste.
 Marie at around 2pm on July 28th.
-A limited number of long term parking spaces will be available at the Delta Inn for those who wish to meet us here – please email Tour Director Jo to reserve a long term parking spot.
+A limited number of long-term parking spaces will be available at the Delta Inn for those who wish to meet us here – please email Tour Director Jo to reserve a long term parking spot.

 How do I get home or back to my car?
 (GWTA 2019)

 Participants will have the following options available to them to return home from the 2019 GWTA on Friday 2nd August:

 - Pick-up from Sudbury accommodations by family or friends.